Northwest Horticultural Council

 III.
 ORGANIC FRUIT REGULATIONS

 New Zealand does not have an official standard for organic food products.
-New Zealand allows product certified under USDA’s National Organic Program to be imported and sold in country as organic.
+New Zealand allows product certified under USDA’s National Organic Program to be imported and sold in the country as organic.
+Further information on exporting organic products to New Zealand can be found here.

 Apples, pears, and cherries are allowed entry into New Zealand duty-free.